How to get rid of fleas and stop them biting your cat.

 Sprays and Powders

 There are many formulations of sprays and powders.
-Some as dangerous and toxic, others are relatively benign.
+Some as dangerous and toxic, others are relatively safe.

 It's important for you and your cat not to breathe in the dust, it makes it tricky to apply to a cat safely.
 It's better to use powders on bedding and in places where the cat hangs out.

 Pyrethrin is NOT the same as permethrin.
 Permethrin is a synthetic pyrethrin, and is less easily broken down than pyrethrin.
 Although its toxicity is relatively low, it is higher than that of pyrethrin.
-Pyrethrins can be used on cats; permethrins should NOT be used on cats.
+Pyrethrins can be used on cats; permethrins should NOT be used on cats and can be deadly.

 Use only cat products on cats.
 Sprays and flea powder aimed at other animals can kill your cat.